enchant97/git-archiver/README.md

 ```

 ## Install
-The recommended way of installing is using [pipx](https://pypa.github.io/pipx/).
+There are many ways of installing and running a Python app.
+These are the recommended methods.

+### pipx
+[pipx](https://pypa.github.io/pipx/) is used when you want it installed on the system for a user.

 ```
 python3 -m pip install --user pipx